IT3038C/IT3038C.github.io/docs/week-1.md

 Open <https://github.com>

 If you already have an account, feel free to use that one.
-If not, click “Sign up for GitHub”.
+If not, click "Sign up for GitHub".
 Create an account using your UC email address and create a username, for example, I will register with reedws@mail.uc.edu and username reedws.

 ![Screenshot of GitHub sign-up page](/img/week-1/github/1-sign-up.png)

-If you’ve never used Github, this is a great opportunity to get familiar with how it works.
+If you've never used Github, this is a great opportunity to get familiar with how it works.
 You can create the initial README.md file to say a little about yourself.
-Just click the green “Continue” button and start editing.
+Just click the green "Continue" button and start editing.

 ![Screenshot of about me README prompt](/img/week-1/github/2-self-readme.png)